-- One additional diagnostic exam for routine or emergency purposes (dental exam) and one additional cleaning. - Your additional exam or cleaning will be the one you receive after Delta Dental of Washington has been notified you are eligible, and then once per year thereafter, as long as you continue to have one or more qualifying medical conditions. - The additional exam and cleaning are only Covered Dental Benefits when received from a Delta Dental PPO plus Premier Dentist. - Additional exam and cleaning are subject to the same limitations and exclusions listed in Class I Diagnostic and Class I Preventive sections, except for frequency limitations.
+- One additional diagnostic exam for routine or emergency purposes (dental exam) and one additional cleaning. - Your additional exam or cleaning will be the one you receive after DDWA has been notified you are eligible, and then once per year thereafter, as long as you continue to have one or more qualifying medical conditions. - The additional exam and cleaning are only covered when received from a Delta Dental PPO plus Premier Dentist. - Additional exam and cleaning are subject to the same Limitations and Exclusions listed in Adult Class I Diagnostic Services and Class I Preventive Services sections, except for frequency Limitations.